wuba/react-native-echarts/blog/2023-03-10-using-wuba-react-native-echarts/index.md

 ### Step 8.
 Using multiple charts

-Once it's wrapped, let's write a page with multiple charts and see how it works.
-Here is a page of "e-commerce data analysis", including line chart, bar chart and pie chart.
+Once it’s wrapped, let’s write a page with multiple charts and see how it works.
+Here is a page for “e-commerce data analysis”, including a line chart, bar chart and pie chart.
 Below is the main code written with svg mode, click [here](https://github.com/iambool/TestApp/tree/main/pages/ECdata) for detailed code.

 ```javascript
 import { SkiaChart } from '../../components/Chart';